-Thanks to the Alice Ferguson Foundation, there’s a special place in Maryland where students from throughout the region can dig in the dirt, take a hike, and catch an unbeatable glimpse of the Potomac.
-That place is Hard Bargain Farm, which annually hosts nearly 6,000 K-8 students who come to interact with plants and animals about which many of them have – until now – only read.
-Nearly 4,000 students take part in Bridging the Watershed, a program that takes students to national and state parks in the Potomac Watershed where they learn, hands-on, about how a watershed works and how to keep it clean.
-Another 14,000 volunteers at nearly 700 sites throughout the Watershed (in four states and the District) participate in a day-long cleanup of the River as part of AFF's comprehensive Trash Free Potomac Watershed Initiative.
-Each year, AFF helps thousands of people connect with nature by milking a cow or picking up a piece of trash along the river.
+There's a special place in Maryland where students can dig in the dirt, take a hike, and catch an unbeatable glimpse of the Potomac.
+That place is Alice Ferguson Foundation's Hard Bargain Farm, which annually hosts thousands of K-8 students who interact with plants and animals about which many of them – until now – have only read.
+More than 8,000 students participate in Bridging the Watershed which takes students to national and state parks in the Potomac Watershed where they learn, hands-on, about how a watershed works and how to keep it clean.
+Another 10,000 volunteers participate in a day-long cleanup of the river as part of AFF's comprehensive Trash Free Potomac Watershed Initiative.
+Each year, Alice Ferguson Foundation helps thousands of people connect with nature by milking a cow or cleaning a river bank.
 Won't you pitch in?

 Headquarters: MD-Prince George's County

 Where They Operate: DC-Citywide; MD-Statewide; VA-Statewide

 Age Groups Served: Pre-K (3-4); Youth (5-11); Pre-teen/teen (12-17)

 Population(s) Served: Students